cameronmcc/VolcanoWebMap/README.md

 A Python HTML web map that displays volcano locations, heights, and population data.
-Uses Folium and utilizes a multi layer stystem to display different data with functionality to view different layers of data as well as some pop up data when you hover over elements.
+Uses Folium and utilizes a multi layer system to display different data with functionality to view different layers of data as well as some pop up data when you hover over elements.